Leslie Silver: Business

 It was the first time any one individual had served as president of the four associations relating to the surface coating industry.
 In 1983 the company moved again, this time from Batley to the much larger (and current) premises off Huddersfield Road in Birstall.
 In 1985, Kalon acquired Leyland Paints.
 The reverse takeover led to the flotation of Kalon on the London Stock Exchange and the formation of Kalon Group PLC.
 Silver had been, since June 1998, a director of Fifth Argyll Ltd., a Harrogate-based property company.

 Football

 Silver joined the board of Leeds United A.F.C. in 1981, becoming chairman in 1983, a post he held until 1996.

-During his time as chairman of Leeds United, the club won promotion from the Second to the First Division and won the top-flight league title in 1992.
-Leeds United remain the last team to win the top flight English football title with an English manager, Howard Wilkinson.
+Although Leeds were relegated to the Second Division just after Silver became chairman, the club won promotion from the Second to the First Division in 1990 and won the top-flight league title in 1992 - the season before the introduction of the new FA Premier League.

+More than 30 years on, Leeds United remain the last team to win the top flight English football title with an English manager, Howard Wilkinson.

+By the time Silver left Elland Road in 1996, he had spent millions on the transformation of the club’s stadium into a modern 40,000 seater venue, as well as signing a host of key players who played in the promotion and title winning teams.

 Silver later served as president of Harrogate Football Club and honorary president of amateur club Garforth A.F.C.